Skip to main content

 • Keep the conversations chatty.

-Some students will have a whole load of questions and will naturally keep the conversation going, but others may need a bit more encouragement.
-If you haven’t heard from a student in a while, why not check in with them and wish them luck in their exams or share some tips on preparing for university.
-All the things you'd do as a buddy in 'real life'.
+Some students will have a LOT of questions and will naturally keep the conversation going, but others may need a bit more encouragement.
+If you haven’t heard from a student in a while, why not check in with them and wish them luck in their exams or share some tips on preparing for academic study.
+All the things that you'd do as a buddy in 'real life'.

 1.5 Be speedy

-Ever experienced the pain of the two blue ticks in WhatsApp?
+Have you ever been taunted the two blue ticks in WhatsApp?!
 When your message has been read but no one replies?
 Try and avoid putting students through this on Unibuddy.

 If you don’t have all the answers straight away and you need to do a bit of research, that’s not a problem.
 You can still let them know that you have received their message and will be in touch soon with more info.